Mr. Tumnus: Description

-Lewis describes Tumnus as having reddish skin, curly hair, brown eyes, a short pointed beard, horns on his forehead, cloven hooves, goat legs with glossy black hair, a "strange but pleasant little face," a long tail, and being "only a little taller than Lucy herself."
+Lewis describes Tumnus as having reddish skin, curly hair, brown eyes, a short pointed beard, horns on his forehead, cloven hooves, goat legs with glossy black hair, a "strange but pleasant little face", a long tail, and being "only a little taller than Lucy herself".

 Tumnus first appears when Lucy arrives in Narnia at the lamp post.
 He invites her back to his cave for tea, during which, they talk about Narnia, including its glorious past which gave way to endless winter.
 Tumnus plays an evocative tune on his flute, but when Lucy says that she has to go, he bursts into tears.
 He confesses that he is in the pay of the White Witch (Jadis), who rules Narnia and has made it always winter but never Christmas.
-She had ordered him and the other Narnians to hand over any Sons of Adam or Daughters of Eve - humans - should they ever encounter any in Narnia.
+She had ordered him and the other Narnians to hand over any Sons of Adam or Daughters of Evehumansshould they ever encounter any in Narnia.
 Tumnus, despite fearing that the Witch will find out and is likely to punish him severely if he disobeys her orders, quickly realises that he cannot bring himself to give up Lucy to the Witch, so he guides her back to the lamp-post to see that she returns safely to her own world.

 When Lucy returns to Narnia a few days later, Tumnus is still safe: evidently the White Witch has not discovered his disobedience.
-However, Lucy's brother Edmund has also entered Narnia and mentions to the White Witch that his sister had visited Narnia before and met a faun - even though he does not name the faun as Tumnus.
+However, Lucy's brother Edmund has also entered Narnia and mentions to the White Witch that his sister had visited Narnia before and met a fauneven though he does not name the faun as Tumnus.